Memphis Family Law Attorney

 - The moral, physical, mental, and emotional fitness of each parent as it relates to their ability to parent the child;

-While Circuit, Chancery, and General Sessions courts handle divorces with children, the Tennessee Juvenile Courts have exclusive jurisdiction over children born out of wedlock, children who are dependent, and neglected and delinquent children.
+While circuit, chancery, and general sessions courts handle divorces with children, the Tennessee Juvenile Courts have exclusive jurisdiction over children born out of wedlock, children who are dependent, and neglected and delinquent children.
 Child support can also be handled by the juvenile courts in Tennessee.
 Juvenile courts deal with a number of issues, such as juvenile delinquency and criminal offenses committed by juveniles, but in the realm of family law, juvenile courts handle cases concerning:

 - Dependency and neglect

 - Child abuse

 - The custody and visitation of children born out of wedlock

 - Occasionally, the termination of parental rights and adoption of minors

 Juvenile courts are not open to the public, and all proceedings are confidential.

 Juvenile law is very complex and can be mind boggling for someone who is not familiar with the law.
 In certain types of cases, parents are entitled to a court-appointed lawyer and children are entitled to a court-appointed guardian ad litem.
 This is an attorney appointed by the court to investigate and represent the best interest of the child in juvenile court.
 One cannot hire a guardian ad Litem for their own child, but a parent does not have to accept a court-appointed attorney and can choose to hire a private attorney to represent them in juvenile court.
 Several of the attorneys at Dowden, Worley, Jewell & Olswing, PLLC, have served as court-appointed lawyers in the juvenile court.
 Most of our family law attorneys have practiced extensively in juvenile court and are familiar with the law and juvenile procedures.

 Get The Skillful Representation You Need For Your Family Law Case Today